lamontacrook/headless-first/README.md

 Run the query and you should receive the results of the fragment just created.

 5. Now let's persist (save) the query and give it a name.
+Click the "Save" button in the GraphiQL interface.